springtownAdmin/holboxai/README.md

 ```

 2. AWS Bedrock
-For Useing AWS Bedrock, we provide two model.
-One is amazon.titan-text-express-v1 and the Default which we use is cohere.command-text-v14.
+For Useing AWS Bedrock, we provide three models.
+One is amazon.titan-text-express-v1, other is "anthropic.claude-3-sonnet-20240229-v1:0" and the Default which we use is cohere.command-text-v14.
 For using our default model.
 Call the function get_sentiment and pass text/sentence as an argument.
 ```sh
 import holboxai as hb